sscarduzio/rounette/README.md

 rounette
 ========

-Internet's Russian roulette.
+Welcome to internet's Russian roulette.
 Click on a random link and test your luck!